 The University of Utah's Counseling Psychology Professional Specialty is an organized sequence of study in scientific and professional psychology that has received continuous accreditation from the American Psychological Association1 since 1957.
 The program is offered through the Department of Educational Psychology in the College of Education.
 Counseling Psychology is one of three Professional Specialty areas in the Counseling/ Counseling Psychology Program (CCP Program), which also includes the Master of Counseling (General Counseling, leading to licensure as a Professional Counselor [LPC]) and the Master of School Counseling.
 Department faculty who are members of the Counseling/ Counseling Psychology Program Committee are listed below.
 Their current areas of scholarly interest and program emphases are summarized at the end of this document.
-The designation "Core Faculty" indicates that the individual is employed full-time in the Department of Educational Psychology.
+The designation -Core Faculty indicates that the individual is employed full-time in the Department of Educational Psychology.
 The designation Associated Faculty indicates that the individual's primary employment is elsewhere or that the individual has other than a tenure-track faculty status on the faculty.

 Jason J. Burrow-Sanchez, Ph.D.
-Associate Professor University of Oregon Core Faculty Paul A. Gore, Ph.D.
-Core Faculty Associate Professor & Director of Training, MEd Programs in Professional & School Counseling Loyola University Frances N. Harris, Ph.D.
-Associated Faculty Adjunct Professor & Staff Psychologist, University Counseling Center University of Utah Robert D. Hill, Ph.D., ABPP Core Faculty Professor Stanford University Lois Huebner, Ph.D.
-Associated Faculty Adjunct Professor & Associate Director of Clinical Services, University Counseling Center Colorado State University Zac Imel, Ph.D.
-Core Faculty Assistant Professor University of Wisconsin - Madison AJ Metz, Ph.D.
-Core Faculty Assistant Professor University of Wisconsin - Milwaukee
+Associate Professor University of Oregon

+Core Faculty

+Paul A. Gore, Ph.D.
+Associate Professor & Loyola University

+Core Faculty Director of Training, MEd

+Programs in Professional &

+School Counseling

+Frances N. Harris, Ph.D.
+Adjunct Professor & Staff University of Utah

+Associated Faculty Psychologist, University

+Counseling Center

+Robert D. Hill, Ph.D., ABPP Professor Stanford University

+Core Faculty

+Lois Huebner, Ph.D.
+Adjunct Professor & Associate Colorado State University

+Associated Faculty Director of Clinical Services,

+University Counseling Center

+Zac Imel, Ph.D.
+Assistant Professor University of Wisconsin -

+Core Faculty Madison

+AJ Metz, Ph.D.
+Assistant Professor University of Wisconsin -

+Core Faculty Milwaukee